tektoncd/dashboard/DEVELOPMENT.md

 `kubectl port-forward $(kubectl get pod -l app=tekton-dashboard -o name) 9097:9097`

-Note that we have a big TODO which is to link up the frontend to the backend.
+Note that we have a big TODO which is to link up the frontend to the backend and to document how to build and run the frontend for yourself.

 ### Redeploy dashboard